Hao1995/go-algorithm/leetcode/0287_findTheDuplicateNumber/README.md

 # 287. Find the Duplicate Number

 ## Intuition
-1. Sort `nums`, then for each to find the number is not located correct index.
+1. Sort `nums`, and then for each to find if the number is not match the corresponding index.
   >> Can't modify the array `nums`
 2. Create an array first.
 For loop `nums` and store number to corresponding index.
-Then we will find the one already exist.
+Then we can find the one already exist.
   >> Only allow constant extra space.
+3. Hash map.
+Iterate the entire `nums` to check if the number already exist.
+  >> Only allow constant extra space.

-## Approach
+## Approach - Binary Search
 Ref: https://www.youtube.com/live/86co28GuZ5U?si=89fwUvb71vD9FH4S&t=1185

 The above Youtube video introduce 2 approaches: